dbmrq/resume/cv.md

 ---

 # Profile
 Mobile engineering leader with over a decade of hands-on experience, ranging from solo full-cycle development to architecting large-scale enterprise platforms.
 I merge technical expertise with a background in Psychology to build high-performing teams, leveraging a deep understanding of human behavior to foster psychological safety and navigate shifting environments.
-Whether founding consumer products or managing managers, I drive end-to-end ownership and delivery excellence.
+Whether founding consumer products or supervising other managers, I drive end-to-end ownership and delivery excellence.

 # Core Strengths & Skills
 - **Organizational Leadership:** Leading other managers, cross-timezone collaboration across the US, Brazil, and India, hiring strategy, and performance calibration.